-It can be a challenge to shop for the travelers on your Christmas list.
+It can be a challenge to find practical gifts for travelers.
 We tend to be pretty independent — and proactive about buying what we want and need for our trips.

 But it’s not as tricky as you think.
 Travelers are a diverse lot, but you can’t go wrong with items that make travel easier and more fun.
 Look for practical gifts to help us pack more efficiently and lighten our load.
 Help us replace or upgrade our travel gear or give us a beautiful or interesting item to spark our wanderlust.

-Here are several of my favorite practical and aesthetically pleasing gifts to give the travelers on your list this holiday season.
+Here are several of my favorite practical and aesthetically pleasing gifts for travelers on your list.

 Pretty much every traveler will already have a wheeled suitcase that they love, so help them upgrade their backpack instead.
 They can use this as their personal item on a plane, take it on short hikes and picnics or fill it with toys and games for the kiddos on road trips.
 Look for sturdy straps, zippers pockets and a padded back in case they need it to double as a laptop bag.